JuliaEarth/GeoArtifacts.jl/README.md

 ```
 help?> GeoBR

-  Provides functions to download data from the GeoBR database:
+  Provides functions to (down)load data from the GeoBR database.

+  Please check the docstring of each function for more details:

     •  GeoBR.state